sofiadimitra/Docker-NGINX-Flask-Elastic/README.md

 ## Docker-NGINX-NG5-FLASK-ELASTIC
-This is a Docker image for Nginx + Angular 5 + Flask + Elasticksearch
+This is a Docker image for Nginx + Flask + Elasticsearch

 ### Run and Build the image with this command:
 - docker-compose up --build